AdrianFreemantle/the-trench/docs/PLAN.md

 ### 6.5 Observability integration

+- Prepare and apply observability patterns in the services:
+  - Structured logging (JSON to stdout).
+  - OTEL tracer initialization.
+  - Metrics (counters, histograms) for HTTP requests.
-- Confirm traces flow through:
+- Confirm traces flow through end-to-end:
-  - UI → API → downstream services → DB / Service Bus
+  - UI → API → downstream services → DB / Service Bus.
 - Add Grafana dashboards for:
-  - Per-service metrics
+  - Per-service metrics.
-  - Error rates, latencies
+  - Error rates and latencies.

 Checkpoint:
 - A user can:
   - Log in via Entra External ID
-  - Perform a simple workflow that writes to Postgres, stores something in Mongo, and triggers a Service Bus message
+  - Perform a simple workflow that writes to Postgres, stores something in Cosmos DB, and triggers a Service Bus message
   - You can see the whole thing in metrics, logs, and traces

 ---